Back to blog

 It’s also worth noting the EV charging stations are a source for EMI as well as the vehicle’s charging ports.

-Sensor manufacturers are using multiple methods to provide EMI shielding for sensors, such as using acrylic-based sprays or coatings and high-performance polymers to create EMI-resistant enclosures.
+Sensor manufacturers are using multiple methods to provide EMI suppression for sensors, such as using acrylic-based sprays or coatings and high-performance polymers to create EMI-resistant enclosures.
 Plated polymers also incorporate metals such as copper, silver, nickel, or a combination of metals to reflect interference internally.

 Integrate EMC Sensors into Your Vehicle Design